ScriptableObject Game Architecture

 so that you can register various callbacks from any script in that gameObject.

-It is important for you to be able to trace properly the chain of events that make this works.
+Regardless of which method you choose, it is important for you to be able to trace properly the chain of events that make this works.
 The following diagram illustrates what actually happened from the moment restart button is clicked to the moment all GameRestart()

 functions in the scripts attached to Mario, Camera, and all Goombas are called: